19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (c) at the time the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be —

-(i) the child is below 6 months of age; and
+(i) the child is below 6 months of age;

-(ii) the self-employed woman —

-(A) is married, widowed or divorced; and
+(ii) the self-employed woman is married, widowed or divorced; and

-(B) has fewer than 4 other living children;
+(iii) if the application referred to in paragraph (a) is made before 17th August 2008, the self-employed woman has fewer than 4 other living children;

-(d) during the period commencing on the day the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be, and ending on the day before the child attains 6 months of age, the self-employed woman ceases to be actively engaged in her trade, business, profession or vocation for one or more periods, not exceeding 24 days in the aggregate; and
+(d) during the period commencing on the day the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be, and ending on the day the child attains 6 months of age, the self-employed woman ceases to be actively engaged in her trade, business, profession or vocation for one or more periods, not exceeding 24 days in the aggregate; and

 (e) the self-employed woman has lost any income by reason of her ceasing to be actively engaged in her trade, business, profession or vocation during such period or periods,

 the self-employed woman shall be entitled to claim from the Government, in accordance with any regulations made under section 20, the income she would otherwise have derived from her trade, business, profession or vocation had she continued to be actively engaged in such trade, business, profession or vocation during the period or periods referred to in paragraph (d).

-(4B) Subsection (4) shall not apply in any case where subsection (4A) applies.
+[28/2008 wef 31/10/2008]

-(5) The amount of payment a self-employed woman shall be entitled to receive from the Government under subsection (4) or (4A)shall not exceed $10,000.
+(5) The amount of payment a self-employed woman shall be entitled to receive from the Government under subsection (4) shall not exceed $10,000.

+[9/2007 wef 01/03/2007]

+[28/2008 wef 31/10/2008]

 (6) Where —

-(a) any payment has been made by the Government to a self-employed woman under subsection (4A); and
+(a) any payment has been made by the Government to a self-employed woman under subsection (4); and

 [28/2008 wef 31/10/2008]

-(b) the child referred to in subsection (4A)(a) whom that self-employed woman has applied to adopt —
+(b) the child referred to in subsection (4)(a) whom that self-employed woman has applied to adopt —

 (i) is not adopted by that self-employed woman within one year from the date the Director of Social Welfare is appointed as guardian in adoption of the child or a dependant’s pass is issued in respect of the child, as the case may be; or